codeandrey/neat-starter/README.md

 ##Installation

-  * Modernizr, Bourbon, and Normalize are packaged as bower components.
+  * Modernizr, Bourbon, Neat, and Normalize are packaged as bower components.
 Although every effort is made to keep these up to date, feel free to run `bower update` to be sure you're up to date.
-  * Update Neat if you wish.

 ##Use It